Sudneo/dockerfile-audit/README.md

 * Replaces line continuations (\ \n) with simple space
 * Replaces multiple spaces with a single space
 * Removes new lines at the beginning of the file
+* Removes trailing/leading spaces and newlines
+* Resolve Environmental variables.
+Note: At the moment only the "ENV key value" format is supported.

 ### Roadmaps